pgruetter/sdl-docs/docs/getting-started/historical-data.md

       ...
     }

-Now, delete the table and data of the DataObject `int-departures` in Polynote, to easily prepare it for the new columns `dt` and `dl_ts_captured`.
+Now, delete the table and data of the DataObject `int-departures` in Polynote, to prepare it for the new columns `dt` and `dl_ts_captured`.

     val dataIntDepartures = registry.get[DeltaLakeTableDataObject]("int-departures")
     dataIntDepartures.dropTable